abick14/Ascon-Sign/README.md

 # Ascon-Sign

-Trying to update Github with my attempt on the PQC digital signature algorithm Ascon-Sign
+My attempt on the PQC digital signature algorithm Ascon-Sign, based on Bouncy Castle's SPHINCS+